m5c/RestifyReplicationPackage/mkdocs/data.md

 ## Participant Feedback

-Participant issued comments on the study, issues, preferences after study conclusion.
+Participant provided a plethora of comments on the study, regarding issues, personal preferences, and general feedback.
+The comments were collected as final step of their study participation.

-We crunched it all for you, in various file formats:
+Below are direct links to the described data, in various file formats:

  * [Mac Numbers File](extrafiles/feedback/participant-feedback.numbers)
  * [Microsoft Excel File](extrafiles/feedback/participant-feedback.xlsx)